 so whenever folks walk barefoot

 In my grief, I’ve selfishly felt that that owed “somebody somewhere” has been me.
-While I wanted to share this space in the hopes that maybe once in a while it might inspire or brighten someone’s day, I started it for myself as a form of grief therapy.
-As a collection of “really good reason[s]” so that I’d always be focused on and hunting for them.
-So that whenever I needed to, I could come here and be reminded of them.
-And because for a very long time I said that before I died I would buy my dream camera to capture and share the answers, the reasons, to “Why did Rumi dance?”
+While I wanted to share this space in the hopes that maybe once in a while it might inspire or brighten someone’s day, I started it more for myself as a form of grief therapy.
+As a collection of “really good reason[s],” so that I’d always be focused on and hunting for them, and so that whenever I needed to I could come here and be reminded of them.
+And because for a very long time I said that before I died I would buy my dream camera to capture and share the reasons to “Why did Rumi dance?”

 Here’s to 100 posts.